Procedures

 When do you consider hip preservation surgery?

-In young patients with hip pain and arthritis, hip preservation surgery is more of an ideal procedure.
-Depending on the underlying cause of hip pain, the orthopaedic surgeon may decide between arthroscopic labral repairs and microfractures for arthritis, or core decompression surgery for early avascular necrosis (death of bone tissue) of the hip.
+In young patients with hip pain and arthritis, hip preservation surgery may be ideal.
+Depending on the underlying cause of hip pain, the orthopaedic surgeon may repair labral repairs arthroscopically, or perform core decompression surgery for early avascular necrosis (death of bone tissue) of the hip.